 Human Consciousness and yoga: Balancing the interactive mind

 Human Consciousness is more than just a simple awareness and intelligence.
-As being the subject of mystery for the study of science specially physics, psychology and parapsychology, it’s beyond the boundary of matter and its property.
+As being the subject of mystery for the study of science especially physics, psychology, and parapsychology, it’s beyond the boundary of matter and its property.
 To understand the real nature of our consciousness is the prime goal of Yoga.
 The self is the limited form of identity which is known as individual ego.
-We have a tendency to develop false identity of ourselves based on the things that we do, behave and get the response which is always under trouble and can be manipulated with the time and situation.
-On the backdrop of derived sense of identity remains the deeper identity which is also called as true self.
+We have a tendency to develop a false identity of ourselves based on the things that we do, behave and get the response which is always under trouble and can be manipulated with the time and situation.
+On the backdrop of the derived sense of identity remains the deeper identity which is also called as the true self.
 Yoga approves the idea that knowing true self is indeed the understanding of true nature of consciousness.

 The Relation between Yoga and Human Consciousness

 Yoga is a union, the union in many ways.
 Borrowing the words of Sadhguru, yoga has been strived to comprehend comprehensive manner.
 The level of union varies as per one’s need and aspiration.
-When one tries to find the union in basic level, it is the matter of sexuality.
+When one tries to find the union at the basic level, it is the matter of sexuality.
 When the same union is targeted in emotional expression, it becomes the matter of love.
-When it strives to adjoin with mental expression, it becomes the part of ambition, conquest and greed.
+When it strives to adjoin with mental expression, it becomes the part of ambition, conquest, and greed.
 At the state of conscious level, it is yoga.

 Sadhguru says in his speech on yoga and human consciousness, “Consciousness is there all the time.
 If it was not, you would not be able to convert your breath and your food into life.
 You are alive – that means you are conscious.
 But so far, you only have minimal access.
 As your access improves, your sense of boundary expands.
 If you become identified with consciousness, you will experience everyone as yourself.
 This is what yoga means.”
 The function of consciousness is to bring awareness in a person.
-Consciousness is always existed there.
+Consciousness always exists there.
 Only we need to know is to expand ourselves to find that consciousness.
 He further beautifies the relation between yoga and human consciousness in delightful and adorable lines, “Expanding the sensory boundaries in such a way that if you sit here, the entire universe is a part of yourself – this is yoga; this is raising consciousness.”
-At the time one becomes able to identify with anything, it increases the state of consciousness which indeed is yoga; the state of union.
-In this sense, the broader the consciousness becomes the greater and deeper the realization on yoga occurs.
+At the time one becomes able to identify with anything, it increases the state of consciousness which indeed is yoga; the state of the union.
+In this sense, the broader the consciousness becomes the greater and deeper the realization of yoga occurs.

 Different level of understanding or consciousness is perceived according to the different level of understanding in mind.
-There is no such thing as conscious, unconscious and subconscious according to Swami Niranjanananda but only the different level of awareness takes the understanding in different level.
-He says, “as long as there is awareness, we are able to perceive ourselves and the world, but without awareness we continue to exist without that knowledge.”
+There is no such thing as conscious, unconscious and subconscious according to Swami Niranjanananda but only the different level of awareness takes the understanding in the different level.
+He says, “as long as there is awareness, we are able to perceive ourselves and the world, but without awareness, we continue to exist without that knowledge.”
 Therefore, the consciousness is taking one to the state of deeper awareness.
 He further expounds that the stronger the light of awareness becomes, the more the darkness decreases.
 That is the goal to be experienced in the field of yoga.
 As the meditation practice dips deeper one starts to realize the causes of many things.
-There are many thing which are just experienced in our life, but the real root cause of the problem has not been identified.
+There are many things which are just experienced in our life, but the real root cause of the problem has not been identified.
 The awareness is the key which leads one to know the real cause either internal or external.